Jacksonville Jumbo Shrimp: Southern League (1970–2020)

-Triple-A East / International League (2021–present)
+International League (2021–present)

-Since the move to 121 Financial Ballpark, the Suns have consistently been at or near the top of their league in attendance.
+Since the move to VyStar Ballpark, the Suns have consistently been at or near the top of their league in attendance.
 This success led to speculation that the team could return to the Triple-A level in the future.
 In conjunction with Major League Baseball's reorganization of the minor leagues after the 2020 season, the Jumbo Shrimp were selected to move up to the Triple-A classification—making them the only active Florida-based team at that level—and continue as affiliates of the Miami Marlins in 2021.
 They were placed in the 20-team Triple-A East.
-Jacksonville began competition in the new league on May 4 with an 11–5 victory over the Norfolk Tides at 121 Financial Ballpark.
+Jacksonville began competition in the new league on May 4 with an 11–5 victory over the Norfolk Tides at then–121 Financial Ballpark.
 They ended the season in second place in the Southeastern Division with a 69–51 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Jacksonville finished the tournament tied for seventh place with a 6–4 record.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.

+The Jumbo Shrimp qualified for the 2025 postseason with a first-half title win.
+They defeated the Scranton/Wilkes-Barre RailRiders, 2–1 in a best-of-three series, to win the International League championship.
+The Jumbo Shrimp traveled to Las Vegas to play the Las Vegas Aviators in the Triple-A National Championship Game at Las Vegas Ballpark on September 27.
+Jacob Berry hit a walk-off two-run home run in the bottom of the ninth inning to win the game for Jacksonville, 8–7.